-K. Clark Schirle is a Partner at Butler.
-He has over 28 years of litigation experience.
+K. Clark Schirle is a Partner with the Chicago office of Butler.
+He has over 30 years of litigation experience.
 His practice areas include First-Party Property, Business Interruption, Insurance Coverage, Products Liability, Casualty Defense Litigation and International Counseling and Litigation.

 Clark received his Bachelor’s degree in Political Science from the University of Illinois in 1985 (Phi Beta Kappa) and his law degree from the U.C.L.A.
 School of Law in 1988.
 He is a member of the Illinois Bar.